Current employer: Northumbria University

 Current location: Newcastle

-“I’ve enjoyed my time at Plymouth University, achieved my goals, and had more opportunities to get involved and build on my experience than I had originally anticipated.
+“I’ve enjoyed my time at University of Plymouth, achieved my goals, and had more opportunities to get involved and build on my experience than I had originally anticipated.
 My time at Plymouth has got me to where I am today, embarking on a new adventure to undertake my PhD.”

 Tell us about your career path since graduation.